I checked my watch as I stood at the fire exit. “Not long now.”

 Then she kissed me.
-Her lips were warm and I could taste the orange from the vodka we had just drunk.
+Her lips were warm, and I could taste the orange from the vodka we had just drunk.
 She stroked the back of my head and I hugged her closer to me.
-We could hear the music from the hall, it wasn’t Madness but I didn’t care.
-This was definitely the happiest I had been since I’d come home.
+We could hear the music from the hall, it wasn’t Madness, but I didn’t care.
+This was the happiest I had been since I’d come home.

 “We’d better get back before anybody misses us.”
 She gave my hand a squeeze and we walked back without speaking.

-“What are your plans for the rest of the night?”
-She asked.
+“What are your plans for the rest of the night?” she said.

-“Got to meet up with a few old friends.
+“Got to meet with some old friends.
 I’ve got a lot of catching up to do.”

 I couldn’t tell her the truth.
-I couldn’t back out of the plan now but I was less sure of my motives.
+I couldn’t back out now, but I was less sure of my motives.

-“Well try and save the last dance for me.
-I’ll understand if you don’t but here’s my number anyway.
+“Try and save the last dance for me.
+I’ll understand if you don’t, but here’s my number.
 Give me a ring sometime.
 Preferably within the next sixteen years.”
 She handed me her business card and smiled.

 “I promise, the last dance is yours.”